 - Those who attain Ariya jhāna early cultivate them methodically to nirodha samāpatti to become Arahants; they are Cetovimutta Arahants.

-- But there are Paññāvimutta Arahants who had not cultivated jhāna but attained the Arahanthood in relatively short times.
-However, they also get to the fourth jhāna briefly at the moment of Arahant magga phala, but they need to practice jhāna to get into jhāna at will.
+- But there are Paññāvimutta Arahants who had not cultivated jhāna but attained Arahanthood in relatively short times.
+However, they also get to the vicinity of the first jhāna briefly at the moment of Arahant magga phala, but they need to practice jhāna to get into jhāna at will.

 It Is Foolish to Strive for Anariya Jhānā and Samāpatti